Robert Colescott

 Introduction

 Robert H. Colescott (August 26, 1925 – June 4, 2009) was an American painter.
 He is known for satirical genre and crowd subjects, often conveying his exuberant, comical, or bitter reflections on being African American.
 He studied with Fernand Léger in Paris.
-Colescott's work is in many major public collections, including (in addition to the Albright-Knox) those of the Museum of Modern Art in New York, the Corcoran Gallery of Art, the San Francisco Museum of Modern Art, the Museum of Fine Arts, Boston, the Hirshhorn Museum and Sculpture Garden, the Baltimore Museum of Art and the Crystal Bridges Museum of American Art.
+Colescott's work is in many major public collections, including the Albright-Knox in Buffalo, the Museum of Modern Art in New York City, the San Francisco Museum of Modern Art, the Museum of Fine Arts, Boston, the Hirshhorn Museum and Sculpture Garden, the Baltimore Museum of Art and the Crystal Bridges Museum of American Art.

 Wikidata identifier